Violence Prevention

 In conformance with applicable federal and state law and with university policy, UW–Madison does not discriminate on the basis of age, ancestry, color, creed, disability, ethnicity, marital or parental status, national origin, pregnancy, race, religion, disability, retaliation for making a complaint of discrimination or taking part in an investigation relating to discrimination, sex, sexual orientation, or veteran’s status with regard to treatment of students in the educational programs or activities that the university operates.

-Should students wish to speak to someone about discrimination or harassment protected by federal or state laws or campus policies, they should contact the Office of Compliance or the Dean of Students Office.
+Should students wish to speak to someone about discrimination or harassment protected by federal or state laws or campus policies, they should contact the Office of Compliance or the Office of Student Assistance and Support.